jvornhagen/hcds-itu.github.io/_pages/about.md

 #    <p>DK-2300 Copenhagen S, Denmark</p>

 news: true  # includes a list of news items
+people: true  # includes a list of news items
 selected_papers: true # includes a list of papers marked as "selected={true}"
 social: false  # includes social icons at the bottom of the page
 ---